Multimodal Conditional 3D Face Geometry Generation: Results

 \subsection{Dynamic Generation}

-Even though our model is only trained with static face shapes, we find that it can generate temporally stable 3D facial geometries when conditioned on per-frame FLAME parameters derived from animation sequences or on CLIP embeddings obtained from individual frames from in-the-wild videos.
+Although our model is only trained with static face shapes, we find that it can generate temporally stable 3D facial geometries when conditioned on per-frame FLAME parameters derived from animation sequences or on CLIP embeddings obtained from individual frames from in-the-wild videos.
 In \figref{fig:dynamicgen}, we show the generated 3D face geometry produced by our method when conditioned on various signals derived from videos.
-To demonstrate the use of sketches as dynamic conditioning, we use a recent face reconstruction technique \cite{Chandran2023} to track the facial geometry in 3D from an in-the-wild video and then render out 2D sketches using a hand-painted texture map and the tracked geometry.
-We identify that the only pre-processing required to obtain temporally stable generations from CLIP embeddings is to smooth them with a box filter before using them as the conditioning signal.
-To further ensure stable generations across time, we use the same noise seed across the video as well as DDIM sampling.
-We kindly refer to our accompanying video for more dynamic results.
+To demonstrate the use of sketches as dynamic conditioning, we use a recent face reconstruction technique~\cite{Chandran2023} to track the facial geometry in 3D from an in-the-wild video and then render out 2D sketches using a hand-painted texture map.
+We identify that the only pre-processing required to obtain dynamically stable generations from CLIP embeddings is to temporally smooth them before using them as the conditioning signal.
+To further ensure stable generations across time, we use the same noise seed and DDIM sampling.